buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 **This is a complete rebuild of Chapter 3.
 I’m adding to it section by section.**

-It was a struggle to find the time to do this chapter justice on top of a short break I took for a much-needed holiday.
-My holiday, sadly, is now over, so I’m back at the coal face.
-I hope to have the entirety of the chapter in a fully readable form this week (21 August).
+It was a struggle to find the time to work on this chapter on top of a short break I took for a much-needed holiday.
+My holiday, however, is now over, so I’m back at the coal face.
+I hope to have the entirety of the chapter in a fully readable form by the end of this week (25 August).

-The images, for the most part, are pdraft images that I’ll develop further. **These are not the final images.** With that disclaimer out of the way, feel free to dive in!
+The images, for the most part, are draft images that I’ll develop further. **These are not the final images.** With that disclaimer out of the way, feel free to dive in!